bruno-lang/bruno-lang.github.io/learn/index.md

 #### Tagged Forms _(Runtime Type Annotations)_
-By convention any expression from with an [atom](#atoms) as its first tuple element is understood as tagged form.
+By convention any expression from with an [atom](#atoms) as its first tuple element is understood as (type) tagged form.
 The atom _tag_ is similar to an explicit type _annotation_ for that form:

 		(`date '2014 '06 '01)

-The form is tagged as a `` `date ``, followed by a date value.
-The tag controls what types are expected or assumed for the following elements.
+The form is tagged as a `` `date ``, followed by a date value in three components.
+The tag hints what types are expected/checked for the following elements.
 The binding between tag and type is done itself as a tagged form in the namespace.

 		(`use `date Date)